What is Bounce Rate and How Does it Impact SEO?

 It is important to note that Bounce Rate alone does not measure time-on-site and is no indication of how long a visitor actually spends looking at your content.

-Many people mistake a Bounce Rate to simply mean that a visit to a page is aborted within a short time period.
+Many people mistake this to simply mean that a visit to a page is aborted within a short time period.
 This is not the case!

 Is a High Bounce Rate a Bad Thing?

 Bounce Rates are measured in percentages with 100% meaning that all of the visitors to your website view a single page before navigating away.
-By contrast, a 0% Bounce Rate indicates that every visitor to your website views at least one more page before ending their session.
+By contrast, 0% indicates that every visitor to your website views at least one more page before ending their session.

 A high Bounce Rate is not necessarily a reflection of the overall performance of your site.
-If you have intensely marketed a single page or blog post then a high bounce rate may simple be indicative of its popularity.
+If you have intensely marketed a single page or blog post then a high rate may simply be indicative of its popularity.

 The rise in popularity of the one-page website is a good example of why a high Bounce Rate could be perfectly fine.

-If, however, you have a high Bounce Rate on just your home page (the ‘gateway’ to the rest of your content) or across all the pages your website in general, then you may need to address this.
+If, however, you have a high rate on just your home page (the ‘gateway’ to the rest of your content) or across all the pages your website in general, then you may need to address this.

 What is a ‘Good’ Bounce Rate?